yohanchatelain/fmriprep/docs/outputs.rst

 or physiological fluctuations (related to cardiac or respiratory effects).
 For a detailed review of the possible sources of noise in the BOLD signal, refer to [Greve2013]_.

-*Confounds* (or nuisance regressors) are variables representing fluctuations of non-neuronal origin.
+*Confounds* (or nuisance regressors) are variables representing fluctuations with a potential non-neuronal origin.
 Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation :abbr:`GLM (General Linear Model)` and functional connectivity analyses.
 It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors